basic-app/docs/installation.md

 ## Access Backend

-Access application backend in your brower by opening "example.com/admin" url.
+Access an application backend in your brower by opening "example.com/admin" url.
 ```
 login: admin
 password: admin
 ```

-Please change the password to another via backend web interface.
+Please change the password to another using backend web interface.